 It’s rare to find a person who doesn’t enjoy music.
 Ever wonder why most people enjoy a car ride with a good background music?
 Research shows listening to music can affect the mood and can impact driving.
 Even those who don’t make it a big part of their life have a few artists or bands that they go back to time and time again.
 It’s an almost universally loved phenomenon for our species, and as far as we know, we’re the only species who understands or can make sense of it.

 In the end, there’s no defined scientific reason as to why we enjoy listening to and playing music, at least not in any absolute sense.
-There is, however, data that can reveal how music affects the brain and what it can do for our mood and emotions.
+There is, however, data that can reveal how music affects brain function and what it can do for our mood and emotions.
 While everyone finds certain kinds of music enjoyable and others unlistenable, music seems to affect everyone in roughly the same way; the effects on the human brain and its neuro-chemistry are essentially universal.

 Neuromusicology – The Study of How Music Affects The Brain

 You might think that music only affects the auditory areas of the brain, but in fact, music lights up the entire brain itself, from the “higher” abstract reason structures to the “lower” structures that deal with instinct and emotion.
 Here are some key non-auditory areas that music affects:

 The motor cortex – Musical pulse appears to be processed with the motor areas of the brain, which is not a surprise as most people associate music with motion.

 The limbic system – This area of the brain causes emotion, and music’s rhythm and tonality specifically appear to set it off.

 The default mode network – This area is associated with creativity and “day dreaming”, and it seems to be activated by music’s timbre (or tone quality, as distinct from its pitch and intensity).